 - Relatively high rate of new (de novo) VHL mutations, meaning that the mutation occurs for the first time in that individual.
 This may explain why features of this syndrome are often not seen in previous generations

 - Associated with mutations in the RET gene.

 - There are 3 subtypes of MEN2- MEN2A, MEN2B, AND FMTC.
 Pheos can be see in MEN2A and MEN2B.

 - Pheos commonly diagnosed between 30-40 years of age and can be the first sign in 9-27% of cases

-- Other clinical findings may include medullary thyroid cancer and overactive parathyroids.
+- Other clinical findings may include medullary thyroid cancer and overactive parathyroids glands

 - A Pheochromocytoma is a type of paraganglioma.
 A paraganglioma is called a pheo when it is found in the adrenal glands.

-- This syndrome can be caused by mutations in the SDHB, SDHC, SDHD or SDHAF2 genes
+- This syndrome can be caused by mutations in many genes, including SDHB, SDHC, SDHD, SDHAF2, MAX, SDHA, and TMEM127.

-- Tumors in this syndrome are typically diagnosed in a person’s 30s.
+- Tumors in this syndrome are typically diagnosed at earlier ages than when they develop by chance.

 4. Neurofibromatosis 1